IUseAll16Letters/aviline_support_bot/README.md

   - Implement async-postgres / aiosqlite database options
   - case #1.
 Product was deleted when client used bot
   - case #2.
 ProductProblem can have multiple reasons and solutions
+- Celery/mediaStorage
+  - Clear media storage in case of idle time
+- Errors
+  - Where and how to handle occurring exceptions
+  -